What was going through the mind of the first man to eat a raw oyster?

 What do these things have in common?
 They all involve some element of risk and exploration.

-Sidenote: At the end of this post you’ll find a link to my new favourite video.
+Sidenote: At the end of this post you’ll find my new favourite video.

 Despite what you may read here, this blog is not dedicated to taking death-defying risks like swimming with sharks and skydiving.
 Truthfully, if I was given a choice between hitting the “Publish” button for this post, or getting in the water with sharks, the choice is clear.